FDA-AACR Oncology Educational Fellowship

 Activities: Over the course of one year, fellows will participate in virtual educational events on topics to include: INDs, NDAs/BLAs, expedited pathways, animal studies, clinical pharmacology, statistics, clinical trial design, companion diagnostics, biomarkers, and precision oncology.
 The sessions will be a mix of didactic content and group discussions.
 Fellows will be expected to complete assignments relevant to lesson content between meetings.

-Fellows will be provided with travel and lodging assistance to attend the AACR Annual Meeting in San Diego, CA, April 5-10, 2024.
-Additionally, the fellowship capstone, Project ODAC Odyssey, will involve fellows developing and leading an in-person mock meeting of the Oncology Drug Advisory Committee in late spring/early summer 2024.
+Fellows will be provided with travel and lodging assistance to attend two in-person events: the AACR Annual Meeting in San Diego, CA, April 17-22, 2026, and Project ODAC Odyssey in May 2026 at the FDA White Oak Campus.
+Fellowship activities at the AACR Annual Meeting will include a small number of required sessions in our Regulatory Science and Policy Track and a “Meet and Greet” with FDA staff, among other engagements.
+Project ODAC Odyssey, the fellowship’s capstone project, will involve fellows developing and leading a mock meeting of the FDA Oncology Drugs Advisory Committee.

-Attendance is required at all sessions in full, barring emergencies.
+Duration: One year.
+Program participants are required to attend all sessions in full, barring emergencies.

 TESTIMONIALS